kojiflynndo/irc-ghrp/README.md

 # How to Use:

 (If you have any questions, comments, or feedback, please get in touch.
-Contact me at kojiflynndo [AT] gmail.com)
+Contact me at kojiflynndo [@] gmail.com)

 ## For people who want to see the data: